A Cigale module tailored (not only) for Low-Luminosity AGN: The Code

 We implement this relation into the new X-ray module for CIGALE through the parameter $\alpha_\mathrm{IRX}$, defined as:

-We have set $\alpha_\mathrm{IRX}$ with a default value of 0.3, allowing for a minimum value of 0.0 and a maximum of 0.6, with intermediate values possible.
-This choice is supported by the findings of \citet{Asmus15}, where the dispersion is measured at 0.33.
-The calculation of $L^\mathrm{nuc}\mathrm{12~\mu m}$ in CIGALE considers the sum of the three AGN components (accretion disk, polar dust, and toroid), while $L^\mathrm{int}\mathrm{2-10~keV}$ is derived from the power-law fit for the AGN component due to the intrinsic nature of X-ray data.
+We have set $\alpha_\mathrm{IRX}$ with a default value of 0.3, and a grid going from 0.0 to 0.6.
+This choice is supported by the findings of \citet{Asmus15}, where their dispersion is measured at 0.33.
+The calculation of $L^\mathrm{nuc}\mathrm{12~\mu m}$ in CIGALE considers the sum of the three AGN components (accretion disk, polar dust, and toroid), while $L^\mathrm{int}\mathrm{2-10~keV}$ is derived from the intrinsic power-law fit for the AGN component.
 We assume the relationship holds at low luminosities because even at low accretion rates, both processes will be similarly affected due to the scarcity of UV photons.
-As usual, potential host contamination from X-ray binaries and host galaxy dust emissions will be accounted for in the grid models for SED fitting.
+As with the previous X-ray CIGALE module, potential host contamination from X-ray binaries and host galaxy dust emissions will be accounted for in the grid models for SED fitting.
+Similarly, this new model also requires users to input absorption-corrected X-ray flux to derive intrinsic X-ray luminosity. \Cref{fig:alphairx-show} displays example SEDs of different $\alpha_\mathrm{IRX}$.

-These refinements aim to provide a more precise and customized modeling strategy for LLAGN within the CIGALE framework.
-The code is accessible through the official CIGALE repository\footnote{The current version of this code is available on this branch: \url{https://gitlab.lam.fr/cigale/cigale/-/tree/alpha_irx?ref_type=heads}}.
-Although initially devised for CIGALE, the underlying concept is versatile and can be adapted for other computational frameworks.
-By addressing the existing model's limitations and uncertainties, we expect to enhance parameter accuracy and achieve a more authentic depiction of the physical phenomena occurring in LLAGN.
+These two refinements aim to provide a more precise and customized modeling strategy for LLAGN within the CIGALE framework.
+The code is accessible through the official CIGALE repository\footnote{This code will be included in a future release of Cigale.
+Until then, the current version is available on this branch: \url{https://gitlab.lam.fr/cigale/cigale/-/tree/alpha_irx?ref_type=heads}}.
+Incorporating a new X-ray module requires renaming the previous X-ray module \citep{Yang20}.
+To differentiate between the two, the previous \verb|xray| module will now be referred to as \verb|yang20|, while this new module will be called \verb|lopez24|.

+The new central engine model can be selected within the AGN module and operates independently of the \verb|lopez24| X-ray module.
+However, we advise against using the new central engine model with low $\delta_\mathrm{AGN}$ values in conjunction with the \verb|yang20| module, as the $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$ relation in \verb|yang20| is not calibrated for these types of accretion, as discussed earlier.

+Although initially developed for CIGALE, the underlying concept is flexible and can be adapted for use with other SED fitting codes.
+In the following subsection, we address the strengths, limitations and uncertainties of our module so future works can improve parameter accuracy and provide a more accurate representation of the physical processes occurring in LLAGN.